-3. Opening up the hips
+3. Opening Up the Hips

 Many people tend to allow their hips to open up in one direction during the curtsy lunge.
 While one of your legs does cross the other, you want to be sure that your hips remain square out in front of you.

 Curtsy Lunge Variations

-1. Curtsy lunge with dumbbells
+1. Curtsy Lunge with Dumbbells

 If you feel comfortable with the form of the curtsy lunge, try adding dumbbells.
 This will challenge your muscles with added physical tension.
 It will also provide an isometric forearm workout!

-2. Curtsy lunge with kettlebell
+2. Curtsy Lunge with Kettlebell

 Similar to the dumbbells, the kettlebell variation of the curtsy lunge will add more tension to the lower body.
 However, holding a kettlebell out in front of you also engages the core muscles.